 Enjoy a live band playing traditional and modern music

-See the HAGGIS piped in and addressed - then taste what it is all about!
+Hear the Address to the HAGGIS - then taste what it is all about!

 Light supper provided - BYOG